IceDynamix/QuaverPluginGuide/quaver_plugin_guide.md

 end
 ```

-You can also use parantheses if you feel more comfortable with it\!
+You can also use parantheses if you feel more comfortable with it!

 ``` lua
 for (i=0, 10, 1) do